Rory Guilday: Playing career

+College

 Guilday began her collegiate career for Cornell during the 2021–22 NCAA season, where she recorded seven goals and 11 assists in 28 games.
 She made her debut on October 22, 2021, in a game against Mercyhurst and recorded her first collegiate point, an assist in the third period.
 She scored her first collegiate goal the next day in a 4–0 victory over Mercyhurst.
 She was subsequently named the ECAC Hockey Rookie of the Week for the week ending October 25, 2021, after she recorded two points and eight blocked shots during the weekend series.
 She ranked second on the team in blocked shots with 63, and ranked fourth on the team in points.
 Following the season, she was named to the All-Ivy League second team, ECAC Hockey All-Rookie team, and the USCHO All-Rookie team.
 She became the first Cornell player to earn a national all-rookie honor since Micah Zandee-Hart in 2016.

+Professional

+On June 24, 2025, Guilday was drafted fifth overall by the Ottawa Charge in the 2025 PWHL Draft.
+On July 25, 2025, she signed a three-year contract with the Charge.